Board of Directors

 During the interim between meetings, the office of the superintendent, as board secretary, will be the office of the board.
-The district’s public records will be open for inspection in the manner provided by and subject to the limitation of the law.
+The district’s public records will be open for inspection in the manner provided by and subject to the limitations of the law.

-Meeting Conduct and Order Of Business
+IV.
+Meeting Conduct and Order of Business

 All board meetings will be conducted in an orderly and business-like manner using Roberts Rules of Order (Revised) as a guide, except when such rules are superseded by board bylaws or policies.
-The order of business will be that indicated in the agenda.
+The order of business will be indicated in the meeting agenda.
 Any additions or changes in the prepared agenda may be requested by the superintendent or a board member and must be approved by majority vote of the board members present.
-At a special meeting final action may be taken only on that business contained in the notice of the special meeting.
+At a special meeting, final action may be taken only on that business contained in the notice of the special meeting.

 All votes on motions and resolutions will be by “voice” vote unless an oral roll call vote is requested by a member of the board.
-All votes will be approved by majority of those present and voting, unless otherwise required by law.
+All votes will be approved by a majority of those present and voting, unless otherwise required by law.
 No action will be taken by secret ballot at any meeting required to be open to the public.

 An oral roll call vote of all the members of the board is required for the election of board officers, filling a vacancy on the board, or for the selection of the school district superintendent, and a majority vote of all the members of the board is required for any person to be elected or selected for such positions.